eddiethedean/arrayops/docs/api.md

 - Typecode validation ensures only numeric types are supported
 - Clear error messages guide users to correct usage

-For static type checking with mypy, type stubs are provided in `arrayops._arrayops`.
+For static type checking with mypy, type stubs are provided in `ao._arrayops`.

 ## NumPy Integration